Sonobeat History • 1975

 While taking as much custom work as he can get in 1975, Bill also continues to develop artists for potential Sonobeat releases at his Blue Hole Sounds studio in Liberty Hill, Texas.
 Among the artists Sonobeat records are country/western singer/songwriter Tom Penick (who also helps Bill around the studio in exchange for free recording time), punk-rock band Nasty Habit, country artist Rex Sherry, cover band Austin Blues-Rockers, and country-folk artist Larry Boyd and Group.

 But early in '75, Bill begins to experience medical problems that are soon diagnosed as cancer.
-By spring Bill's condition worsens and then debilitates him, and his son Jack moves to Liberty Hill to care for his father.
+By spring Bill's condition worsens, finally debilitating him.
+His son Jack moves to Liberty Hill to care for his father.
 Bill undergoes exploratory surgery in fall '75 and, on returning from the hospital, receives a "get well" card from the Liberty Hill Cafe, one of Bill's favorite hangouts; the card appears to be signed by everyone in the community.
 Bill's surgery is followed by chemotherapy treatments that often leave him too weak to drive or conduct recording sessions.
 Tom Penick is extremely helpful to Bill during this period and on into '76, keeping the studio clean and ready for the few sessions that Bill is able to conduct, setting up mikes, running cables, positioning sound baffles, making sound checks, and preparing the recording equipment.
 Although better in some ways than 1974, 1975 is an all-around tough year.

 Arma (Harper) • Just One Too Many Times b/w Plea for Freedom • PF-121